 Understanding and finding the “ideal state”—the Logos of a system—permits the system’s potentials to be actualized as quickly and efficiently as possible, and thus reduces its tension and dissatisfaction.

-The breadth of the Runic outlook, its inspiration, is a vital condition for the successful use of the Runes both in transforming the world and in transforming the eril’s mind; one is impossible without the other.
+The breadth of the Runic gaze — its inspiration — is an essential condition for the successful application of the Runes, both for transforming the world and for transforming the mind of the eril; and one is impossible without the other.